-Although external discussions of the Commission's compliance and enforcement efforts tend to focus on the assessment of administrative penalties by Commission order, the Commission's district offices are empowered to address most compliance issues through other mechanisms.
-All but a small percentage of violations are effectively resolved at the district level.
+Although external discussions of the Commission's compliance and enforcement efforts tend to focus on the assessment of administrative penalties by Commission order, the Commission's district offices address most compliance issues through other enforcement mechanisms as detailed below, and with greater detail in Appendix C. All but a small percentage of violations are effectively resolved at the district level.

-Compliance and enforcement actions for violations of some permitting or reporting requirements may be initiated by one of the program offices in Austin, such as Underground Injection Control or Environmental Permitting.
-In these instances, inspectors assist the program offices by monitoring the status of compliance efforts in the field.
+Compliance and enforcement actions for violations of some permitting or reporting requirements may be initiated by one of the program sections in Austin, such as Underground Injection Control or Environmental Permitting.
+In these instances, inspectors assist program staff by monitoring the status of compliance efforts in the field.

-If a district office or program office is unsuccessful in obtaining compliance through other mechanisms, or if the severity or willfulness of a violation warrants further action, the Oil and Gas Division will refer the matter to Legal Enforcement.
-Legal Enforcement may subsequently file a complaint seeking administrative penalties and other enforcement actions through a Commission order.
+If a district office or program is unsuccessful in obtaining compliance through other mechanisms, or if the severity or willfulness of a violation warrants further action, the Oil and Gas Division will refer the matter to Legal Enforcement.
+Legal Enforcement may subsequently file a Complaint seeking administrative penalties and compliance through a Commission order.